Calvinverse/calvinverse.docs/src/documentation/index.md

 contain all the necessary code to create a [build environment](https://en.wikipedia.org/wiki/Build_automation) based on the idea of [immutable infrastructure](https://martinfowler.com/bliki/ImmutableServer.html).
 In other words resources, e.g. virtual machines or containers, are created with all the required applications and tooling in place.
-Once a specific version of a resources is created it is never changed, neither in the resource form or when deployed as an instance.
-If changes are require a new version of the resource is created and instances based on this resource are deployed.
+Once a specific version of a resources is created it is never be changed, neither in the resource form or when deployed as an instance.
+If changes are required then a new version of the resource is created, tested and released.
+Once the resource is released new instances based on this resource can be deployed.

 The repositories describe resources different resources which are needed to create a fully functioning build [environment](environments.html), for instance: